qvacua/vimr/README.md

 ### SwiftNeoVim

-[SwiftNeoVim](https://github.com/qvacua/vimr/tree/master/SwiftNeoVim) is the Cocoa Framework which bundles everything, e.g. the NeoVim's `runtime`-files, needed to embed NeoVim in a Cocoa App.
+[SwiftNeoVim](https://github.com/qvacua/vimr/tree/master/SwiftNeoVim) is the Cocoa Framework which bundles everything, e.g. NeoVim's `runtime`-files, needed to embed NeoVim in a Cocoa App.
 It is really easy to embed NeoVim in your own App: Just add an instance of `NeoVimView` somewhere in your App and that's it! 😎 (You can treat it as any other `NSView`-subclasses)

 TBD: More details.